fallen-icarus/cardano-loans/README.md

 - **Borrower's Credit History:** A borrower’s on-chain identity is linked to their staking credential (the `Borrower ID` beacon).
 Every loan they undertake is tracked on-chain.
-The final transaction that concludes the loan—whether a full repayment (`MakePayment` redeemer) or a default (`SpendWithKeyNFT` redeemer)—serves as a permanent, publicly verifiable record of the outcome.
+The final transaction that concludes the loan — whether a full repayment or a default — serves as a permanent, publicly verifiable record of the outcome.
 This creates a trustless credit history that any future lender can audit to assess risk.
 - **Lender's Track Record:** A lender's reputation is built by tracking the performance of all loans they originate (identified by their `Lender ID` beacon).
 By observing the outcomes of the loans associated with this `Lender ID`, the market can calculate their success rate.
 A lender with a